Structured Shrinkage Priors

 \paragraph{Structured Product Normal (SPN) Prior:}

-When the stochastic scales $\bs s$ are normally distributed, $\bs s \sim \text{normal}(\bs 0, \bs \Psi)$, and $\bs \Psi$ is a non-diagonal, positive definite matrix with diagonal elements equal to $1$, the structured product normal (SPN) prior is obtained.
-In this case, the parameters of the prior distribution for $\bs s$, denoted by $\bs \theta$, correspond to the off-diagonal elements of $\bs \Psi$.
-All of the elements of the hyperparameters $\bs \Omega$ and $\bs \Psi$ can be related to prior moments of $\bs \beta$.
+When $\bs s \sim \text{normal}(\bs 0, \bs \Psi)$ and $\bs \Psi$ is a positive definite matrix with diagonal elements equal to $1$, the SPN prior is obtained.
+The parameters of the prior distribution for $\bs s$, denoted by $\bs \theta$, correspond to the off-diagonal elements of $\bs \Psi$.
+Elements of the hyperparameters $\bs \Omega$ and $\bs \Psi$ can be related to prior moments of $\bs \beta$.
 Diagonal elements of $\bs \Omega$ correspond to prior variances of $\bs \beta$, and off diagonal elements of $\bs \Omega$ and $\bs \Psi$ determine covariances and fourth-order prior cross moments of $\bs \beta$, as shown in the appendix.

-Originally discussed as a sparsity inducing penalty in \cite{Hoff2016}, the SPN prior is uniquely computationally simple to work with as the full conditional distributions of $\bs z$ and $\bs s$ are both multivariate normal distributions when the log-likelihood $-h(\bs y | \bs X, \bs \beta, \bs \phi )$ is quadratic or conditionally quadratic in $\bs \beta$.
+Originally discussed as a sparsity inducing penalty in \cite{Hoff2016b} and later implemented as a prior distribution in \cite{Roy2021}, the SPN prior is uniquely computationally simple to work with as the full conditional distributions of $\bs z$ and $\bs s$ are both multivariate normal distributions when the log-likelihood $-h(\bs y | \bs X, \bs \beta, \bs \phi )$ is quadratic or conditionally quadratic in $\bs \beta$.
 This is described in greater detail in Section~\ref{sec:comp}.
-The SPN prior is also appealing as it is the only prior we define that has correlations among elements of $\bs s$ and correlations among elements of $\bs z$ \emph{a priori}.

-To reduce the number of freely varying parameters and to facilitate use of the SPN prior in settings where it is challenging to estimate or formulate prior opinions about fourth-order prior cross moments of $\bs \beta$, we also define a special case of the SPN prior which requires that the correlation matrix corresponding to $\bs \Omega$ has elements that are equal in magnitude to the elements of $\bs \Psi$, i.e.\ $|\omega_{ij}/\sqrt{\omega_{ii}\omega_{jj}}| = |\psi_{ij}|$.
-We refer to this as the symmetric SPN (sSPN) prior.
-In this case, the prior distribution for $\bs s$ has no prior parameters, i.e.\ $\bs \theta$ is an empty vector for this class.
+The SPN prior is also appealing as it is the only prior we define that has correlations among elements of $\bs s$.
+To reduce the number of freely varying parameters and to facilitate use of the SPN prior in settings where it is challenging to estimate or formulate prior opinions about fourth-order prior cross moments of $\bs \beta$, we also define a special case of the SPN prior which we call the symmetric SPN (sSPN) prior.
+The sSPN prior requires that all elements of $\bs \Psi$ be positive and that the correlation matrix corresponding to $\bs \Omega$ has elements that are equal in magnitude to the elements of $\bs \Psi$, i.e.\ $|\omega_{ij}/\sqrt{\omega_{ii}\omega_{jj}}| = \psi_{ij}$.
+Under this constraint, $\bs \Psi$ is a deterministic function of $\bs \Omega$ and $\bs \theta$ is an empty vector.

 \paragraph{Structured Normal-Gamma (SNG) Prior:}